-Conceived as a two-year (four semester) program, MAUD/MLAUD core curriculum includes the Elements of Urban Design studio and Cities by Design seminar courses in the fall, followed by the Histories and Theories of Urban Interventions and Public and Private Development lecture courses in the spring.
+Conceived as a two-year (four-semester) program, the MAUD/MLAUD core curriculum includes the Elements of Urban Design Studio and the Urban Design Contexts and Operations seminar in the fall, followed by an Urban Planning and Design Studio and the Cities by Design seminar in the spring.
 An otherwise flexible academic path in each of the four semesters allows students to engage in advanced studios and elective courses across all three GSD departments as well as other schools at Harvard and MIT.
 The curricular structure also encourages advanced research and the possibility to develop an individual elective thesis.

 The MAUD/MLAUD program at the GSD engages multiple design topics that cut across a variety of scales and urban scenarios both within the North American context and in multiple international settings.
 The program’s studio components focus on speculative design strategies that explore inventive design procedures within a diverse set of urban conditions.

 Topics include schemes and scenarios for existing urbanized areas—including the analysis and restructuring of areas from the inner city to the metropolitan edge, the development of new territories—from cities to towns, districts and neighborhoods, and the extension or transformation of historic and contemporary contexts.
 Recently explored studio geographies include Barcelona, Berlin, Boston, Mumbai, Paris, Rio de Janeiro, and Shanghai, among many others.